 - Rinse Again

-Remove the Irish Moss from the bowl and dump out the water.
+Remove the sea moss from the bowl and dump out the water.
 You may see some sand at the bottom of the bowl that has come off as the sea moss rehydrates.
 Give it another good rinse, making sure to get rid of any salt and sand that may have settled on the bottom of the bowl.

 - Blend